sinclab/sinclab.github.io/index.md

 {% capture text %}

-The SINC Laboratory is located at the Icahn School of Medicine at Mount Sinai (New York, NY).
-We are part of the <a href="https://icahn.mssm.edu/about/departments-offices/psychiatry">Department of Psychiatry</a> and the <a href="https://icahn.mssm.edu/about/departments-offices/neuroscience">Nash Family Department of Neuroscience</a>.
+Our research program has two primary goals.
+The first is to achieve a mechanistic understanding of the factors that improve or impair the well-being of the self and others across multiple levels of analysis (e.g., neurobiological, cognitive, behavioral, interpersonal, societal).
+The second is to translate this understanding for direct application in medicine and policy.
 {%
   include button.html
   link="about"